All Episodes

 Explain that.

-Well, the because in many ways the um the case had already been decided.
+Well, because in many ways the case had already been decided, everybody knew where it was going.

-And and knowing that he was not going to pass on William Jennings Bryant was not going to pass on that.
+And knowing that he was not going to pass on William Jennings Bryant was not going to pass on that.

 They also knew that it was bigger than the courtroom.